2026 Property Management Trends: Key Insights from the Buildium/NARPM Industry Report

 Leave your name and number.
 We’ll call you back with a free rental analysis for your specific property.

 The 2026 Buildium & NARPM Property Management Industry Report offers one of the clearest pictures yet of where the rental housing market is heading — and what landlords should expect in the coming year.
-Here are the most important findings.
+This annual report surveys thousands of property management professionals and landlords across the country, producing data-driven insights on rent trends, technology adoption, tenant expectations, and operational benchmarks.

 Rent Growth: Moderation, Not Collapse

-National single-family rent growth has moderated significantly from the pandemic-era peaks of 2021–2022.
-The market isn't declining — vacancy rates remain historically low and demand for professionally managed single-family rentals remains strong.
+National single-family rent growth has moderated significantly from the pandemic-era peaks of 2021-2022.
+The market is not declining — vacancy rates remain historically low and demand for professionally managed single-family rentals remains strong.
 But the expectation of 10%+ annual rent increases is behind us in most markets.

 The divergence between markets matters.
 Markets with strong job growth, constrained housing supply, and in-migration continue to outperform the national average.
 Northern Virginia, Houston's suburban markets, and the Texas metros fall into this category.
 Markets with significant new construction and population outflow are seeing real pressure.